i11umin8/atom-gpp-compiler/README.md

 # gpp-compiler

+This is a fork of the gpp-compiler package for atom.
+Issues with certain Linux terminals have been fixed, and this now works with Termite.

 This Atom package allows you to compile and run C++ and C within the editor.
+It also allows you to run a Makefile in the current folder.

 To compile C or C++, press <kbd>F5</kbd> or right click the file in tree view and click `Compile and Run`.

 To compile C or C++ and attach the GNU Debugger, press <kbd>F6</kbd> or right click the file in tree view and click `Compile and Debug`.

+To run the Makefile, press <kbd>F7</kbd> or right click the Makefile and click `Make`.

 ## Dependencies